pdkyll/Tensorflow-ImgClassification-MSCIT-/README.md

       validation_size = .16

 Option: The default bs is 32 and train : valid spilt is 84 : 16

+3. Execute run_test.py after you obtain the lenet5.pb model in weights to get test set accuracy

 How to Read Results:
 After a successful run, tensorboard should write a result graph in the dir ./graph/{network name